BrentSeidel/Pi-Mainframe/README.md

 using a Raspberry Pi 3 and some other assorted parts that I had laying around.
 The actual boxes and panels are 3D printed.

+## Note
 This is still very much a work in progress and things will change.

+## IO Board PCB
 I am currently in the process of creating a schematic and laying out a PCB for the I/O boards.
 The current state is in the repository, but it isn't finished yet.
 Once I am satisfied and have PCBs made and tested, I will update the documentation.
 This should simplify assembly.

+The first version of the PCB had an error in it.
+It could be fixed by cutting traces and soldering in jumper wires.
+Testing is not complete, but it seems to work.
+The schematic has been updated and a new board is being layed out.

+This board also seems like it wold be useful for other projects, so some effort is being put into making it more generic.
+Once I am happy with it, it will move into a repository for schematics and boards (yet to be created).

 ## Dependencies
 This depends on the following repositories: